https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Ernest Mancoba

-He is slowly being recognized as one of the great artists of the 20th C and acknowledged as a forerunner to the abstract expressionistic movement.
+He is slowly being recognized as one of the great artists of the 20th Century and acknowledged as a forerunner to the abstract expressionistic movement.

 But his real contribution is his assistance in the construction and definition of African modernity by which the language rules of contemporary African art were established.
 He was challenged to become a modern painter and sculptor rather than a traditional maker of forms.
 He believed there is no distinction between figurative and abstract art for African modernists.